 In many new housing developments, the developer supplies the home with lawn to give the homeowner something green to get him/her started.
-In many cases, the lawn may look green and healthy for a few seasons, but then gradually starts deteriorating, leaving unsightly bare patches.
-Very often, no matter how much lawn dressing and fertiliser is applied, the lawn just doesn’t recover completely.
+In many cases, the lawn may look green and healthy for a few seasons, but then gradually deteriorates, leaving unsightly bare patches.
+Often, no matter how much lawn dressing and fertiliser is applied, the lawn just doesn’t recover completely.

 If there is limited traffic on the lawn, it is likely that the problem lies in the condition of the soil.
 To investigate further, you’ll need to dig to find out what is happening underneath your lawn.
 In the majority of cases, we find that the lawn was laid directly on builder’s rubble or over an area where the builders did their cement mixing.
 Here are 2 examples:

 The lawn is patchy in this garden, despite efforts at seasonal top dressing and fertilising

 Digging the lawn area to a depth of 20-30cm